Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_if_statement.md

     ```

 ## Else Statement

-The **else** keyword catches anything which isn't caught by the preceding conditions:
+The **else** keyword catches anything which isn't caught by the preceding conditions.

 **Code Example**
     ```jac linenums="1"